The Burro’s Tail Plant (Sedum morganianum) is a small succulent known by several other names besides “Burro’s tail.”

 In this article, we will share growing, care and use information on the Burro’s Tail.
 Read on to learn more.

-The stems are heavily leaved and do look rather like a donkey’s tail (if it were green).
+The stems are heavily leaved and do look rather like a donkey or burro’s tail (if it were green).
 Healthy, mature specimens can produce large numbers of donkey tails reaching a length of three or four feet!

 This is a dwarf version of the original, and it only grows to be about half as big.

-The leaves are between a quarter and a half inch long, and the tails reach a maximum of about a foot and a half.
+The leaves are between a quarter and a half inches long, and the tails reach a maximum of about a foot and a half.

 This plant has very large, pointed leaves.
-It grows both hanging tails and upright stalks.
+It grows both hanging tails and upright stalks, about 1′ to 4′ feet long.

 The real drawing card for this plant is its plump, interesting leaves.
 These hang from the stem in an overlapping pattern to create the “tail” illusion.